-- The day after DHS denied the request for the immigration benefit, if DHS made a formal finding that the alien violated his or her nonimmigrant status while adjudicating a request for another immigration benefit: 25 - The day after the Form I-94, Arrival/Departure Record expired, if the F, J, or M nonimmigrant was admitted for a date certain; or - The day after an immigration judge or, in certain cases, the Board of Immigration Appeals (BIA)26 ordered the alien excluded, deported, or removed (whether or not the decision is appealed).
+- The day after DHS denied the request for the immigration benefit, if DHS made a formal finding that the alien violated his or her nonimmigrant status while adjudicating a request for another immigration benefit;22 - The day after the Form I-94, Arrival/Departure Record expired, if the F, J, or M nonimmigrant was admitted for a date certain; or - The day after an immigration judge ordered the alien excluded, deported, or removed (whether or not the decision is appealed).

-F. J. or M nonimmigrants who failed to maintain nonimmigrant status on or after August 9, 2018 derogatory information of which the alien is unaware, the officer generally will give the alien an opportunity to rebut that derogatory information.
+F, J, or M nonimmigrants who failed to maintain nonimmigrant status on or after August 9, 2018

-An F, J, or M nonimmigrant begins accruing unlawful presence, due to a failure to maintain his or her status27 on or after August 9, 2018, on the earliest of any of the
+An F, J, or M nonimmigrant begins accruing unlawful presence, due to a failure to maintain his or her status23 on or after August 9, 2018, on the earliest of any of the following:

-- The day after the F, J, or M nonimmigrant no longer pursues the course of study or the authorized activity, or the day after he or she engages in an unauthorized activity: - The day after completing the course of study or program (including any authorized practical training plus any authorized grace period, as outlined in 8 CFR 214.2);
+- The day after the F, J, or M nonimmigrant no longer pursues the course of study or the authorized activity, or the day after he or she engages in an unauthorized activity; - The day after completing the course of study or program (including any authorized practical training plus any authorized grace period, as outlined in 8 CFR 214.2); - The day after the Form I-94 expires, if the F, J, or M nonimmigrant was admitted for a date certain; or - The day after an immigration judge orders the alien excluded, deported, or removed (whether or not the decision is appealed).